 Who needs boring old notebooks!
-With these guides, you’ll find plenty of ways to spruce up old notepads and give them a new lease of life with these amazing embroidered notebook tutorials.
+With these guides, you’ll find plenty of ways to spruce up old notepads and give them a new lease of life with this amazing embroidered notebook tutorial.

-The first tutorial is this lovely paper embroidered notebook tutorial by Meredith Crawford, where she’ll take you through step-by-step to decorate your paper notebooks with cute embroidered patterns, there are three to choose from but we are showing you the ‘things to create’ design.
+The tutorial is this lovely paper embroidered notebook tutorial by Meredith Crawford, where she’ll take you step-by-step through how to decorate your paper notebooks with cute embroidered patterns, there are three to choose from but we are showing you the ‘things to create’ design.
 This notebook would make a lovely gift for someone who loves books!
 It’s simple, pretty and certainly would make us want to write inside it more often!
 You could even personalise it with initials or a name to make it extra special.

 You will need: